animal-tree/Writing-stuff/Easy To Not Contextualize/Qualia-Wealth-Inequality.md

 2. That's not the goal though, we are looking to fully be present in consciousness in real life, with metaphorical grass available to all, such that the VR experience/qualia/quality doesn't even feel like more.

 The only reason I'm posting this is because it makes me feel like I interpret the cryptic languages between languages and articulate them very literally and maybe somewhat less ambiguously, though probably not.
 "I know" something basically. ("It does!"
 I can hear the cryptic God minds say)

+and the hopes of being on the show

+(gonna delete this)